Things To Do In Dubai

 The ultimate role-playing destination for kids.
 It is also in the convenience of the Dubai Mall.

-Experience skydiving and freefalling safely without boarding an airplane or going up thousands of meters above the ground. iFly allows you to try flying indoors without fear and dread of safety issues.
+Experience skydiving and freefalling safely without boarding an airplane or ascending thousands of meters above the ground. iFly allows you to try flying indoors without fear or dread of safety issues.

 Gear up with a flying suit, helmet, and goggles.
 Before you embark on this gravity-defying feat, take notes on the instructions.
 Master the flying techniques and learn the sign language of skydivers.
 After the training session, you get two one-minute-long flying sessions.